wp-plugins/slash-edit/readme.txt

 Plugin banner and icon by <a href="https://www.flickr.com/photos/matthewgriff/4112899269/">matthewgriff</a>.

+The plugin is under <a href="https://github.com/ronalfy/slash-edit">active development over at GitHub</a>.

 == Installation ==

 1. Just unzip and upload the "slash-edit" folder to your '/wp-content/plugins/' directory